CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex3_M365_Apps.md

 	>**Note:** To do this, you must first switch back to **LON-CL2**, navigate back to the hyper-v manager, right click on the **LON-CL2** VM and select **Connect**.

-1. In **LON-CL2**, your Edge browser should still be open, and you should still be logged into Microsoft 365 as Laura Atkins (verify Laura's **LA** initials appear in the upper-right corner of the browser; note that Laura's name doesn't appear because she's not a member of the M365 pilot project group that was assigned to the custom theme).
+1. In **LON-CL2**, your Edge browser should still be open, and you should still be logged into Microsoft 365 as Laura Atkins (verify Laura's **LA** initials appear in the below-left corner of the browser; note that Laura's name doesn't appear because she's not a member of the M365 copilot project group that was assigned to the custom theme).

-1. In your browser, verify you're on the **Home | Microsoft 365** tab.
+1. In your browser, verify you're on the **Apps | Microsoft 365** tab.
 When you left off after the prior lab task, this page didn't display any Microsoft 365 apps in the navigation pane on the left because Laura wasn't assigned a Microsoft 365 license.
 Let's see what happens now that Laura has been assigned a license.

 1. Select the **Refresh** icon that appears to the left of the address bar at the top of your browser.
 After refreshing the page, notice the Microsoft 365 app icons that now appear on the left-side of the screen because Laura has been assigned a Microsoft 365 license.

 	>**Note:** If a **Find more apps** window appears, select the **X** to close it.

-1. Select the **Install and more** button, and then in the drop-down menu, select **Install Microsoft 365 apps**.
+1. Select the **Install apps** button, and then in the drop-down menu, select **Microsoft 365 apps**.

 1. This will open Laura's **My account** window.
 Under the **Office apps & devices** tile, select **View apps & devices**.